MISP/misp-playbooks/documentation/MISP playbook structure.md

 ### Technical details

-The technical detail section contains an overview of the required Python libraries, firewall rules and account setup (such as API keys) to support the execution of this playbook.
+The technical detail section contains an overview of the required Python libraries, the needed network flows such as firewall rules, the account setup (such as API keys) or other technical requirements to support the execution of this playbook.

 ## Overview